nobodyoffc/FC-SDK/FC/src/main/java/crypto/Readme.md

-# There 4 types of encrypting and decrypting:
+# There are 4 types of encrypting and decrypting:

 1. SymKey: Encrypt or decrypt by a 32 bytes symmetric key.
 2. Password: Encrypt or decrypt by a UTF-8 password which no longer than 64 bytes.